Interview with TheBaddChef

 Tommy:

-When you started Badd Burgers, why did you gear more towards a cult movement than just another food concept?
+When you started Badd Burgers, why did you gear it toward a cult movement instead of just another burger concept?

 Tommy: